 Music hall act and comedy actress who appeared in many radio and television shows and in films, especially the Carry On series.
 Stalwart of 'ITMA', 'Educating Archie' and 'Hancock's Half Hour' on radio and partnered Eric Sykes (qv) on TV.

 Former RAF pilot who broadcast frequently playing the violin, often with the Palm court Orchestra.
 On TV's 'Music For You' with Eric Robinson (qv) and Jack Byfield.

 1892 - 1965

-Stockton-on-Tees-born comedian with gravel voice and ever-present cigarette.
-On TV in 'Home James' and 'Meet the Champ' and mumerous radio and TV appearances in variety shows, often with his stooge, Eli Woods (nephew Jack Casey).
+Stockton-on-Tees-born comedian, with gravel voice and ever-present cigarette.
+On TV in 'Home James' and 'Meet the Champ' and mumerous radio and TV appearances in variety shows, often with his stooges, Eli Woods, real name John Casey (1923-2014) and nephew Jack Casey.

 1913 - 1976